CodesOfRishi/smartcd/README.md

 ## Features

-- `smartcd` can remember the last 50 unique visited directory locations, where you can Fuzzy search and automatically traverse to the selected one.
+- By default `smartcd` can remember the last 50 unique visited directory locations, where you can Fuzzy search and automatically traverse to the selected one.

   Syntax: `cd -- [string]`